The LBG: Albums

 LBG released its second album Bad Children on 18 November 2006 with a special launch performance at Distil, Taj Connemara.
 The 11 song full-length album (short listed from over 25 songs) was the culmination of more than two years of song writing, dedication and hard work.
 The album was recorded over a three-month period, with the band taking time to reflect over the material and making the appropriate adjustments to bring their vision of a quintessential Indian rock album to reality.
-The band believes, as it did when it released its first album in 2004, that the songs reflect a certain state of mind as well as aspirations, fears and hopes for the future.